 last will and testament

-The Thai legal system of inheritance is codified and can be found in the civil and commercial 'Book V Succession'.
-It among others governs the distribution and administration of the estate of a person after his death, how to make a valid will in Thailand (Title III 'Wills'), and determines what happens to a person's assets after death when there is no last will made.
+The Thai legal system of succession and inheritance is codified and can be found in the civil and commercial 'Book V Succession'.
+It among others governs the distribution and administration of the estate of a person after his death, how to make a valid will in Thailand (Title III 'Wills'), and determines what happens to a person's assets after death when there is no last will or testament made.

 Succession under Thai inheritance laws